Stephanevg/PSHTML/PITCHME.md

 * Query

 ---
-Create beautifull graphs in seconds
+Create beautifull graphs in seconds using

+---

 ```powershell
 #Preparing data